Each tablet contains

 Orthosiphon aristatus (Java tea) leaf extract …………………… 250 mg

 The active principles for controlling blood sugar are diterpenes.
-There are two groups of diterpenes: isopimarine-type (orthosiphones A and B, orthosiphols A, B, F, G, H and I) and pimarine-type (neoorthosiphols A and B).
-Other substances include saponins, alkaloids, tannin, essential oil, flavonoids, choline, betaine, organic acids and potassium salts.
+There are two groups of diterpene in Orthosiphon.
+They are isopimarine-type diterpenes (such as orthosiphones A and B, orthosiphols A and B, orthosiphols F, G, H and I) and pimarine-type diterpenes (neoorthosiphols A and B).
+Other substances include saponins, alkaloids, tannin, essential oil, flavonoids (sinensetin, tetramethoxy flavones, trimethylapigenin and tetramethylluteolin), choline, betaine, organic acids (tartaric, citric and glycolic), and potassium salts.

 Pregnancy and lactating mothers